mendix/docs/content/data-hub/data-hub-catalog/register-data.md

    If your service contract is not in the right format, use the [Transform API](#transform-api) to get your service contract in the right format before registering them.

 The [Data Hub Registration API specification](https://datahub-spec.s3.eu-central-1.amazonaws.com/registration.html) describes all the optional fields, required formats, other operations on these same paths.
-You will only fill in the required fields and one operation per path in this how-to.
+You will only fill out the required fields and one operation per path in this how-to.

 #### 4.1.1 Creating a Data Hub Catalog Registration API token {#create-token}

 You can create a Personal Access Token in the Mendix **Warden** application.
 Follow the steps below:

-1. To access the **Warden** app, go to [https://warden.mendix.com/](https://warden.mendix.com/) and log in to land on the Warden homepage.
+1. To access the **Warden** app, go to [https://warden.mendix.com/](https://warden.mendix.com/) and log in.
+You land on the Warden homepage:

     ![Warden Home Screen](attachments/register-data/warden-home-screen.png)